05

 Esha, too, found her place in our circle, and her vibrant personality added a unique dynamic to our group.
 She would often join us for lunch, and while I appreciated her energy, I couldn’t shake the feeling of annoyance that accompanied her presence.

-It was as if she had a radar for my discomfort, and she reveled in teasing me, her laughter ringing out like a challenge.
+It was as if she had a radar for my discomfort, and she revelled in teasing me, her laughter ringing out like a challenge.

 Write a comment ...